The Weary Chef

 5. Return meatballs to the gravy, and spoon gravy over the meat.
 Simmer for a few minutes before serving over cooked rice.

-Here’s one more recipe with gravy you’ll love:
+Here are more recipe with gravy you’ll love:

-1. Mary Lotempio says
+Mary Lotempio

 Have made and enjoyed so many of your recipes, I made the sausage and gravy this afternoon.